mwieg13/gap_web_client/README.md

 ![System Design image](images/system_design.png)

-This project is a simple web application that combines a React frontend with a FastAPI backend.
-There is a PostGreSQL database linked to the backend.
+This project has a very simplstic system design.
+It combines a React frontend with a FastAPI backend and a PostGreSQL database.

-The system design is very simplistic.
-Most of the complexity in this project comes from the design decisions related to database table management and the AI integration with that data.
+Where the project becomes more complex is in the design decisions related to database table management and the AI integration with that data.

+In order to assist the AI in asking pointed questions, care has been taken from the beginning in designing the database.
+What might have been a very simple database design for a web form has been broken up in such a way as to work effectively with an AI.

 ## Project Structure